The City offers medical, dental, and vision plans. The medical plan is a high deductible health plan (HDHP) with a health savings account (HSA).

 - 7 years, but less than 16: 208

 - 18 years: 264

 For many employee groups, the City provides 17 days (136 hours/year) of paid holiday leave.
 These include: New Year's Day, Martin Luther King Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and the Friday after, Christmas Eve Day, Christmas Day and New Year's Eve.

 Employees may also be eligible for five personal days and the employee's birthday (non-union employees hired prior to January 1, 2016, and members of a bargaining unit refer to your specific bargaining agreement language).

-There are presently two (2) major retirement/pension systems available to City Employees, the Ohio Public Employees Retirement System (OPERS) and the Police and Fire Pension Fund (OP&F).
-Both are established by Ohio law and participation is required.
+There are presently two (2) major retirement/pension systems available to City Employees, the Ohio Public Employees Retirement System (OPERS) and the Ohio Police and Fire Pension Fund (OP&F).
+Both are established by Ohio law, under state administrative control and participation is required.
 Both the employee and the City of Hamilton contribute a percentage (pre-tax) into the system.
 Members do not pay into the Federal Social Security System.
 Employees and the City also contribute to Medicare.